 To mitigate its credit risks on financial assets, the Bank seeks to use collateral, where possible.
 The collateral comes in various forms, such as cash, securities, letters of credit/guarantees, real estate, receivables, inventories, other non-financial assets and credit enhancements such as netting agreements.
-The Bank's accounting policy for collateral assigned to it through its lending arrangements under IFRS 9 is the same as it was under IAS 39.
 Collateral, unless repossessed, is not recorded on the Bank's statement of financial position.
 However, the fair value of collateral affects the calculation of ECLs.
 It is generally assessed, at a minimum, at inception and re-assessed on a quarterly basis.
 However, some collateral, for example, cash or securities relating to margining requirements, is valued daily.
 Details of the impact of the Bank's various credit enhancements are disclosed in Note 3.